human-doodle/ML/python/dictionaries.md

 }
 ```
 Dictionaries are mutable, so entries can be added, removed, and changed.
 They are ordered.
+Fun Fact: Dictionary keys should be im-mutable.
+So a tuple can be a key but a list can not.

 Built-in methods for dictionary:
 1. fromkeys(key_tuple, value) : Returns a dictionary with the specified keys and value